About the Take Home Naloxone program

 Find out where to access naloxone

-Health is overseeing the program and is working with state and territory governments on delivery.
+We oversee the program and are working with state and territory governments on delivery.

 Final evaluation report – Take Home Naloxone pilot

-The University of Queensland, Institute for Social Science Research were contracted to provide an evaluation of the take home naloxone pilot.
-The report presents the final evaluation findings.
-It covers the pilot in NSW, SA and WA from commencement on 1 December 2019 until 30 June 2021.
+We contracted the University of Queensland, Institute for Social Science Research to evaluate the take home naloxone pilot.
+The report presents final findings, covering the pilot start in NSW, SA and WA on 1 December 2019 until 30 June 2021.

-The evaluation used a mix of data collection activities to address the key evaluation questions and informed considerations for the national rollout.
+The report used a mix of data collection activities to address the main questions and informed the national rollout.
+Over the course of the pilot:

-• availability through a broad range of access sites also improved access to naloxone for consumers
+• improved access to naloxone for consumers, through availability to a broad range of access sites

-• take home naloxone saved up to an estimated 3 lives per day, which includes both improvement in prognosis and reductions in mortality.
+• helped save an estimated 3 lives per day, which includes improvement in both prognosis and reductions in mortality.

 Contact